 Folding and unfolding surface creation tools also enable users to create complex shapes by folding or unfolding basic surfaces.
 Tools for creating curved and free-form surfaces can also be used to create complex shapes by modifying the control points of existing surfaces.
 Constraining a spline on control points is one of the features most frequently used by industrial designers.

 Users can also use surface modeling tools to create complex shapes by combining several different surfaces.
 Surface-merge tools merge two surfaces together to create a single surface, while surface-cut tools remove part of a surface to create a new shape.
-With a little practice, these “Boolean” tools can be used, for example, to build a cover for an electronic part with great ease.
+With a little practice, these “Boolean” tools enable you to build, for example, an electronic part cover with ease.